swup/docs/src/docs/getting-started/how-it-works.md

 You can configure swup to [add animation classes to the containers](/options/#animation-scope) instead of the html element.

+## Other animation methods

+Use the official [JS Plugin](/plugins/js-plugin/) to perform animations yourself in JS or with a popular animation library like GSAP.

 ## Browser history {#history}